tomlooman/tomlooman.github.io/_posts/2021-10-14-unreal-engine-gameplaytags-data-driven-design.md

 ## Project Example

 Sometimes the best way to learn is by example. **My [open-source Action Roguelike](https://github.com/tomlooman/ActionRoguelike) project uses GameplayTags for Actions and Buffs.** For example, while Sprinting a tag is applied that prevents the player from attacking.
-You can find this in the _USActionComponent_ class and the _USAction_ class.
+You can find this in the _URogueActionComponent_ class and the _URogueAction_ class.

 This project is part of my new **Unreal Engine C++ Course** where I talk more in depth about GameplayTags and tons of other essential skills for Unreal C++ Game Programming!